Knowledge of Pregnancy Warning Signs

 Czech: % žen v reproduktivním věku schopných uvést alespoň tři rizikové příznaky v průběhu těhotenství

 The indicator assesses the proportion of women of reproductive age aware of at least three warning signs during pregnancy – a key pre-condition for seeking timely and appropriate care.

 How to Collect and Analyse the Required Data

 Collect the following data by conducting individual interviews with a representative sample of women of reproductive age:

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

-Q1: During pregnancy, woman may encounter severe problems or illnesses which require her to go or be taken immediately to a health facility.
-What types of symptoms would cause you to go immediately to a health facility for a medical examination?
+Q1: During pregnancy, a woman may encounter severe problems or illnesses which require her to go or be taken to a health facility immediately.
+What symptoms would cause you to immediately go to a health facility for a medical examination?

 1) vaginal bleeding

 2) fast/ difficult breathing